 Faculty will counsel students regarding their professional attire and manner when necessary.
-Failure to comply with expected practice attire will result in probationary status due to violation of professional behavior criteria.
+Failure to comply with expected practice attire will result in probationary status and may lead to dismissal from the Physical Therapy program due to violation of professional behavior criteria.
 A student who does not adhere to the dress code may be asked to leave the learning event (classroom, lab, clinic) by the clinical or academic faculty member.
 It is up to the faculty member of record (ACCE or course faculty) to decide if a student is to be dismissed from a course for repeated non-adherence to this program policy.
 Student should refer to individual course syllabus for required attire for presentations, laboratory, and practice settings.